MM in Choral, Wind or Orchestral Conducting

-1. The applicant for the master of music in conducting is required to submit the following (see Graduate Admissions Procedures for details on the submission of materials.
+1. The applicant for the master of music in conducting is required to submit the following (see Graduate Application Procedures for details on the submission of materials.

 a.
 A personal résumé detailing background, conducting experience, conducting teachers, and a list of repertoire studies;

 b.
 A list of pieces performed (conducted) in public;

 c.
 An audio recording, with a list of repertoire, of the applicant performing on a major instrument or voice; and